Vice Chair for Education, Residency Program Director

 A central tenet of our program’s educational philosophy is the notion that excellent clinical training occurs via direct patient care experiences.
 We believe resident physicians should be primary providers for their patients.
 We believe in progressive independence of residents in the care of patients while providing supervision, mentoring and support tailored to individual needs.
 We believe didactic education, case-based learning and simulated experiences augment and bolster self-directed learning and practical clinical experiences.
 We support and promote residents as educators and believe the ability to teach a topic is the apex of mastery.

-Our program offers a Research Track and Clinical Educator Track aimed to prepare residents for careers in academic psychiatry.
+Our program offers a Research Track and Clinician Educator Track aimed to prepare residents for careers in academic psychiatry.
 Our Research Track, supported by an R25 award through the National Institute of Mental Health, is designed to prepare residents for careers as independent investigators in mental health research through dedicated mentoring, research support and career development opportunities tailored to individual experience and goals.
-Our newly created Clinical Educator Track aims to prepare residents for careers in undergraduate and graduate medical education through a series of specialized educational activities and scholarly projects aimed at developing skills in didactic education, curriculum development, implementation and dissemination, assessment and educational program evaluation.
+Our newly created Clinician Educator Track aims to prepare residents for careers in undergraduate and graduate medical education through a series of specialized educational activities and scholarly projects aimed at developing skills in didactic education, curriculum development, implementation and dissemination, assessment and educational program evaluation.
 Learn more about specialty tracks.

 Diversity, Inclusion & Wellness